Chromatographic Separation Techniques in Chemistry

 - Chromatographic Column: The chromatographic column is the vessel in which the stationary phase is held.
 It can be packed, capillary, or planar.

 - Chromatographic Detector: The chromatographic detector is the device that detects the components of the sample as they elute from the column.
-It can be UV-Vis, fluorescence, or mass spectrometer.
+Examples include UV-Vis, fluorescence, and mass spectrometers.

 - Sample Injection Port: The sample injection port is the point at which the sample is introduced into the column.